 The Ride strives to help fulfill a bold goal: Conquer Cancer In Our Lifetime.
 Without fundraising minimums, we would not be able to run Canada’s largest cycling fundraiser, raise record-breaking amounts for life-saving research or set new standards of care across the globe.

-If you need help with fundraising check out our Fundraising Resources Page.
+If you need help with fundraising keep an eye out for our Fundraising Resources launching later in the year.